kustomer/customer-ios/README.md

 ### Appearance

 The majority of the user interface for the support screens can be configured using `UIAppearance`.
+You must call `[Kustomer initializeWithAPIKey:kKustomerAPIKey]` before changing any appearance values.

 As an example, if you are designing a Halloween-themed support interface, you could re-skin the Kustomer iOS support screens using the following:

 ##### Sessions screen:
 ```objective-c